nathand99/legit/README.md

 # legit

-legit a subset of the version control system Git.
+legit is a subset of the version control system Git written in Shell.

 USAGE